Cinnamon Dulce Stout

 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.

-1. Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe), then place the unopened can and BrewMax LME's in hot tap water.
+- Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe), then place the unopened can and BrewMax LME in hot tap water.

-5. Place all both packets of Hallertau pellet hops into a hop sack tying it closed, then trim away excess material.
+- Place the packet of Hallertau pellet hops into a hop sack tying it closed, then trim away excess material.

-6. Bring grain water to a low rolling boil, add in hop sack, and let boil for 10 minutes, then remove the pot from the heat.
+- Bring grain water to a low rolling boil, add in hop sack, and let boil for 5 minutes

 Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
 Ferment for 14 days.